tardate/LittleCodingKata/README.md

 # 424 Little Coding Katas

 > Latest addition :sparkles: [SEA-LION](./ai/sea-lion) - About AI Singapore and SEA-LION - a family of open-source, multilingual, multimodal language models designed for Southeast Asia’s diverse languages, cultures, and contexts.
+I evaluate one the leading models with some tests covering: multilingual legal/business contexts; cultural nuance & code-switching; and regional current affairs with local context.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about